 Pressing a tab (or ESC twice) on the command line will cause SparForte to search for filenames to complete a command.

-If there are multiple machines, SparForte will complete as much of the filename as matches all cases.
+If there are multiple matches, SparForte will complete as much of the filename as matches all cases.
 Pressing tab again will show a list of the possible matches.
+A maximum of 10 are shown.
+If there are 10 or more matches in the list, the message "[Maybe More]" is shown.

 If the filename contains a leading tilde, it will be treated as the path to your home directory.